Yoga is more than just postures…it’s a whole approach to life.

-Patanjali indicates that following the niyama is essential for success in yoga, and he clearly states the outcome of embracing them as part of our practice.
+The niyama are essential for success in yoga, together we experience the outcome of embracing them as part of our practice.

 Patanjali defines asana as a steady, comfortable posture.
 This primarily refers to a seated position used in the meditative inquiry involved in Raja Yoga.
 However, in Hatha Yoga it refers to any position being assumed in the practice.